Working with server

 remoteEvents.on(handlers);

-The type argument is the type of model that takes the following values:
+The type argument identifies the model type:

-Grouping two or more statuses into a single column
+Group statuses into a single column

 func Update(id int, c Card) error {